Shiing-Shen Chern: 1934–1937 in Europe

-1937-1943 WW2
+1937–1943: World War II

 In the summer of 1937, Chern accepted the invitation of Tsinghua University and returned to China.
 He was promoted to professor of mathematics at Tsinghua.

 In late 1937, however, the start of World War 2 forced Tsinghua and other academic institutions to move away from Beijing to west China.
 Three universities including Peking University, Tsinghua, and Nankai formed the temporary National Southwestern Associated University (NSAU), and relocated to Kunming, Yunnan province.
 Chern never reached Beijing.

 In 1939, Chern married Shih-Ning Cheng, and the couple had two children, Paul and May.

 The war prevented Chern from having regular contacts with the outside mathematical community.
 He wrote to Cartan about his situation, to which Cartan sent him a box of his reprints.
 Chern spent a considerable amount of time pondering over Cartan's papers and published despite relative isolation.
 In 1943, his papers gained international recognition, and Oswald Veblen invited him to the IAS.
 Because of the war, it took him a week to reach Princeton via US military aircraft.

-1943-1945 visit to the IAS, the Chern theorem
+1943–1945: visit to the IAS, the Chern theorem

 In July 1943, Chern went to the United States, and worked at the Institute for Advanced Study (IAS) in Princeton on characteristic classes in differential geometry.
 There he worked with André Weil on the Chern–Weil homomorphism and theory of characteristic classes, later to be foundational to the Atiyah–Singer index theorem.
 Shortly afterwards, he was invited by Solomon Lefschetz to be an editor of Annals of Mathematics.

-Between 1943-1964 he was invited back to the IAS on several occasions.
+Between 1943 and 1964 he was invited back to the IAS on several occasions.
 On Chern, Weil wrote:... we seemed to share a common attitude towards such subjects, or towards mathematics in general; we were both striving to strike at the root of each question while freeing our minds from preconceived notions about what others might have regarded as the right or the wrong way of dealing with it.It was at the IAS that his work culminated in his publication of the generalization of the famous Gauss–Bonnet theorem to higher dimensional manifolds, now known today as the Chern theorem.
 It is widely considered to be his magnum opus.
-This period at the IAS was a turning point in career, having a major impact on mathematics, while fundamentally altering the course of differential geometry and algebraic geometry.
+This period at the IAS was a turning point in his career, having a major impact on mathematics, while fundamentally altering the course of differential geometry and algebraic geometry.
 In a letter to the then director Frank Aydelotte, Chern wrote:“The years 1943–45 will undoubtedly be decisive in my career, and I have profited not only in the mathematical side.
 I am inclined to think that among the people who have stayed at the Institute, I was one who has profited the most, but the other people may think the same way.”